 Transit sightings

 Spinner dolphins occasionally pass near boats—by federal rule, do not swim with or approach within 50 yards.
-Humpback whales visit seasonally; keep a 100-yard distance by sea or land.
+Humpback whales visit seasonally; keep a 100-yard distance from them, whether at sea or on land.

 Hawksbill Turtle (Honuʻea) — Rare